drangara/MFIX-Exa/docs/source_docs/getting_started/BuildingCMake.rst

 For more information about GPU nodes in Cori -- `<https://docs-dev.nersc.gov/cgpu/>`_

-Building MFiX-Exa for Summit (OLCF)
+Building MFIX-Exa for Summit (OLCF)
 -----------------------------------

 For the Summit cluster at OLCF, you first need to load/unload modules required to build MFIX-Exa.